How to Start A Successful Band – Part 1

 - Practice makes perfect, so practice, practice, practice!

-Once you have some songs written and practiced to perfection, start working on your stage show.
+Once you have some songs written and practised to perfection, start working on your stage show.

 Pretend that you are all at a live venue and just go wild.
 Film it and play it back to see what you need to work on, and what looks great.